cojennin2/wilhlem/README.md

 2) I would have liked to find more appropriate or practical uses for core.async.
 I like the pipeline model but it doesn't feel practical in this scenario.
 3) I would have liked to explore [Hystrix](https://github.com/Netflix/Hystrix), a library by Netflix that deals with fault tolerance.
 I think it might have helped with handling exceptions
 4) I would have liked to explore using different API's to get better data.
 Sometimes themoviedb.org doesn't have birthday information on the actors.
 Also it would help with rate limiting to distribute calls to different API's.
+5) I would have liked to build in better querying for movies.
+What's now playing near your zipcode, in a given state, in a given country.
+6) I would have like to build more options into the frontend.
+Right now it pulls 20 movies by default (the default number of items the api returns).
+It would be nice to add a "Load More" to load more movies.
+7) I would have liked to rework some of the offset/limit logic.
+It was interesting building a lazy seq but I'm not sure how flexible it is (also I end up calling every page starting from page one, so if you're offset is large enough we'll probably have rate limiting problems).

 ## License